Ash K. Prakash: Art

+a 1925 watercolor and graphite on paper painting by Edward Hopper, considered the only drawing or watercolor in Canada by Hopper.

 Medical

 Prakash also founded The A.K.
 Prakash Fellowship in International Medicine.
 Annual Fellowships are awarded to medical graduates from the Global South to train under surgeons in the Faculty of Medicine at the University of Toronto and then return to their home countries to build and strengthen clinical care and education.

-University of Toronto president Meric Gertler said of the foundation: